 - Title of drawing | SSRH application number | Date and document version identifier - Name of the company or individual who produced the drawing - 1.
 Site Map: Each applicant should provide a site map showing the Eligible Installation located within the wider site with all major components of the site and the Eligible Installation including meters clearly labelled. - A drawing or aerial image of the site, differentiating existing buildings or structures and proposed new buildings or structures as part of the eligible installation.
-The drawing or aerial image of the site must include labels identifying all the buildings on the site (both eligible and ineligible). - The site map must include a clear outline of the buildings / assets to be heated. - The drawing must include all key components of the heating system (the eligible installation, boiler room, fuel store, flue, access roads and associated elements). - Any proposed change of use of existing buildings must be identified.
+The drawing or aerial image of the site must include labels identifying all the buildings on the site (both eligible and ineligible). - The site map must include a clear outline of the buildings / assets to be heated. - The drawing must include all key components of the heating system (the eligible installation, and associated elements). - Any proposed change of use of existing buildings must be identified. - 2.
+A schematic (block diagram) showing the proposed heating system - Outline of each building (or process) to be heated - Any proposed headers, buffer tanks, thermal stores and heat exchangers - Proposed points of connection between the new and existing elements - Location of the proposed heat meters - All heating circuits including flow and return directions